-The Alto 7 Plus is the higher-end soundbar from the first lineup from TCL.
-This manufacturer just started making soundbars and is offering more budget options.
-The Alto 7+ is a 2.1 setup with a dedicated sub, which the 2.0 Alto 7 doesn’t have.
-It is also slightly bigger than the 2.1 Alto 5+.
-The main competitors of the Alto 7+ are the Alto 5+, the Yamaha YAS-209 and the Samsung HW-R550.
+The Alto 7 Plus is the higher-end soundbar from TCL's first soundbar lineup.
+They just started making soundbars and are offering more budget options.
+The Alto 7+ is a 2.1 setup with a dedicated sub, which the 2.0 Alto 7 doesn't have.
+It's also slightly bigger than the 2.1 Alto 5+.
+The Alto 7+'s main competitors are the TCL Alto 5+, the Yamaha YAS-209, and the Samsung HW-R550.

-The bar of the Alto 7+ is made of solid plastic and metal.
+The Alto 7+'s bar is made of solid plastic and metal.
 The front and the sides are covered with a large metal grill except in the middle of the front side where the TCL logo is shown.
 The top side is made of solid plastic and has the buttons that control most of the bar's functions.
 It doesn't look too premium.

 The subwoofer looks like a wooden box.
 The only part that is made of solid plastic is the port which is located in the back.

-This bar is not too wide and should fit between the legs of the stand of many 55" TVs.
-It is also not too tall so it will not block the view of the bottom of the screen when you place it in front of your TV unless you have one of the TVs that sit flush on the table like the Sony A9G.
+This bar isn't too wide and should fit between the legs of the stand of many 55" TVs.
+It also isn't too tall, so it won't block the view of the bottom of the screen when you place it in front of your TV, unless you have a TV that sits flush on the table like the Sony A9G.

 There are no satellites with this soundbar.

-There is an opening on the back for the input ports and the power cable.
-The universal holes for wall mounting are on the back but due to their design the bar it will not sit flush to the wall.
+There's an opening on the back for the input ports and the power cable.
+The universal holes for wall mounting are on the back, but due to their design, the bar won't sit flush to the wall.

-The speaker of the sub is on top and the port is right under it.
-The power cable connects at the bottom so it will not stand out much.
+The sub's speaker is on top and the port is right under it.
+The power cable connects at the bottom so it won't stand out much.

-The build quality of the Alto 7+ is good.
-The bar is made of good quality, solid plastic and metal whereas the subwoofer is made of wood, except for the port.
+The Alto 7+'s build quality is good.
+The bar is made of good quality, solid plastic and metal, while the subwoofer is made of wood, other than the port.
 It feels very robust with no gaps or loose ends.

 While listening to the Alto 7 Plus, the soundstage is just okay.
 The bar isn’t the largest and doesn’t do any tricks to widen its soundstage performance.
 It almost feels as the soundstage is narrower than the bar itself.
 On the upside, the focus of the soundstage and the separation are good, which makes objects seem to be coming from a more accurate pinpoint location rather than from a general area.

-The Alto 7 plus has great THD performance at a normal listening volume.
-This means you will get a clean and pure sound reproduction.
+The Alto 7 Plus has great THD performance at a normal listening volume.
+This means you'll get a clean and pure sound reproduction.
 However, when pushing the bar to its maximum volume, there’s a small jump in THD across the range, but this is very difficult to hear with real-life content, so you might not notice it.

-The performance of the Alto 7 Plus with surround sound content is pretty poor.
+The Alto 7 Plus' performance with surround sound content is pretty poor.
 This 2.1 setup downmixes surround content and the localization of objects won’t be very accurate.
 This means that sound will feel like it's coming from the front instead of getting an immersive listening experience.
-This bar was quite difficult to test at first as no sound was coming out when sending surround content.
+This bar was quite difficult to test at first, as no sound was coming out when sending surround content.
 A full restart of the bar was necessary after each test to make it work and the volume level was noticeably lower with surround content.

 This soundbar setup doesn’t have height channels and doesn’t support Atmos.

 This soundbar has very limited sound enhancement features.
-It only has a Dialog Enhancement, which comes from the ‘News’ preset of the soundbar to help make voices clearer.
-You can also choose between Music and Movies mode, but that’s about it.
+It only has a dialogue enhancement, which comes from the ‘News’ preset of the soundbar to help make voices clearer.
+You can also choose between Music and Movie mode, but that’s about it.
 It lacks sound customization and doesn’t have room correction, so it might sound differently depending on your room.

 Only the most common Dolby Digital 5.1 surround audio format is supported.
-You will find such content in many streaming platforms or Blu-rays.
+You'll find this content on many streaming platforms or Blu-rays.
 This soundbar won't decode any of the more advanced audio formats via ARC or any other connections.
-You also cannot play uncompressed sound formats like 5.1 PCM.
+You also can't play uncompressed sound formats like 5.1 PCM.